EdCaneda/66DaysofData/README.md

 **#66DaysofData**

-66DaysofData with Ken Jee.
+66 Days of Data with Ken Jee.
 On Machine Learning experience and discovery.
 Please see my Day #1 introduction.

 **DAY #1**
 https://bit.ly/2R57Flr